agasy18/pa-academy-ai-2025/README.md

 * Forward pass intuition through a small 2D PyTorch model

 **Lesson 1 Homework:**
-* Recreate one of the Playground experiments in the notebook (circles or spirals), try at least two different architectures,
+* Recreate one of the Playground experiments in the notebook spirals, try at least two different architectures,
 * find the the most depth network with least units
 * find the the least depth network with least units